lando/lando/docs/guides/lando-with-vscode.md

 lando rebuild -y
 ```

-Finally, add a custom `launch.json` file in VSCode in order to map paths so that XDebug works correctly.
+Finally, create a custom `launch.json` file in your workspace in order to map paths so that XDebug works correctly.

 ```bash
 touch .vscode/launch.json